HapticLLaMA: A Multimodal Sensory Language Model for Haptic Captioning: Conclusion

 \section{Conclusion}

-We propose HapticLLaMA, the first multimodal sensory language model trained with two distinct haptic tokenizers for the haptic captioning task.
-HapticLLaMA formalizes haptic signals into sequences of discrete tokens through a haptic tokenizer and integrates the haptic tokens with text into a prompt template.
+We propose HapticLLaMA, the first multimodal sensory language model trained with two distinct haptic tokenizers for haptic captioning task.
 Built on the LLaMA architecture, HapticLLaMA is trained in two stages: (1) supervised fine-tuning on the LLaMA architecture with LoRA, and (2) fine-tuning through reinforcement learning from human feedback (RLHF).
-Our evaluation, combining automated generation metrics (e.g., BLEU and METEOR) and human assessments, shows that HapticLLaMA can effectively perceive haptic vibration signals and provide substantial improvements over existing LLMs on the haptic captioning task.
-Our work advances haptic-language understanding by enabling large language models to interpret physical sensory data.
+Our evaluation shows that HapticLLaMA can effectively perceive haptic vibration signals and provide substantial improvements over existing LLMs on the haptic captioning task.
+Our work advances haptic-language understanding by enabling LLMs to interpret physical sensory data.